SJbrou/sblog/about.md

 <br>

 Please <a href="mailto:sjbrou@gmail.com">email</a> me if you like.
-I'm available and happy to talk with you; I'd love to receive a message due to this project so just send me your thoughs!
+I'm available and happy to talk with you.
+Just send me your thoughs!
 <br>

 I like teaching.<br>